The Wooda Surgery Green Impact Award: Silver success, Going for Gold!

 At the Wooda Surgery we acknowledge the climate emergency affecting our planet.
 We recognise the relationship between environmental sustainability and the health of patients and society.
 Making small but significant steps to improve the health of our local environment and patient population is our aim in contributing to planetary health.

-Examples of these Silver Award measures include:
+Examples of these measures that we are addressing include:

 - Referring to our trained Social Prescriber who has established links with local support groups, including outdoor opportunities for patients eg use of the allotment